Prices incl. VAT plus shipping costs

 HOPE drum sanders can be used on the lathe with a 2MT holer or a kit for holding onto a pillar drill.

-These are made from solid aluminum which dissipate the heat.
-They are covered in hook velcro for use with indasa velcro backed abrasive.
+These are made from solid aluminum which dissipates the heat.
+They are covered in hook velcro for use with Indasa velcro backed abrasive.

 Three sizes available:

 - 25 mm

 - Length is 120mm

 The drums are purchased separately for you to add either a two morse taper for the lathe.
 Or a kit for the pillar drill.
 These are purchased separately.